Inherited Headaches: Decoding the Genetics of Migraines

 Affecting about 14% of people globally, it’s more prevalent in women and can significantly impact individuals, families, and society.

-In this article, we explore the genetic underpinnings of migraines, examining how hereditary traits might influence their occurrence.
+In this article, we explore the genetics of migraines, examining how hereditary traits might influence their occurrence.

 So, Are Migraines Hereditary?